* 10-year Treasury yield hits 3 percent

 * Markets expect a cautious note from ECB on Thursday

-* Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh (Updates news, exchange rates and analyst comments)
+* Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh (Updates news, analyst quotes)

 By Kate Duguid

-NEW YORK, April 24 (Reuters) - The U.S. dollar and euro were largely unchanged on Tuesday after the 10-year Treasury yield broke above the psychologically significant barrier of 3 percent.
+NEW YORK, April 24 (Reuters) - The U.S. dollar and euro were largely unchanged on Tuesday morning as the 10-year Treasury yield broke through the psychologically significant barrier of 3 percent.

-The dollar index hit a three-month high of 91.076 against a basket of six currencies, though the big gains on rising U.S. government bond yields mostly occurred on Monday.
+The dollar index hit a three-month high of 90.985 against a basket of six currencies in morning trade, though the big gains on rising U.S. government bond yields mostly occurred yesterday.

 "Yesterday was a big day in terms of Treasury yields impacting currencies.
 Today, the 10-year did claw its way up to 3 percent to no big effect as far as currencies are concerned," said Alan Ruskin, global head of currency strategy at Deutsche Bank in New York.

-The dollar's gains on Tuesday drove the euro down slightly past the two-month low hit Monday, on growing concerns that firmer U.S. Treasury yields would reduce incremental demand for the region's bonds and stocks at a time when hedge funds have amassed record long bets in the single currency.
+Greenback gains on Tuesday drove the euro down slightly past the two-month low hit yesterday, on growing concerns that firmer U.S. Treasury yields would reduce incremental demand for the region's bonds and stocks at a time when hedge funds have amassed record long bets in the single currency.

 Some lingering worries that European Central Bank policymakers may signal a more cautious stance at a policy meeting on Thursday also pulled the single currency lower.

-The single currency stabilised at around $1.22 on Tuesday after having plumbed to a low of $1.218 in the Asian session, its lowest since March 1.
+The single currency stabilised around $1.22 on Tuesday after having plumbed to a low of $1.2185 in the Asian session, its lowest since March 1.
+It has fallen 3 percent from a 2018 high above $1.2550 in mid-February.

 The rise in U.S. bond yields has dented emerging market currencies and bond markets, including those in Asia.